-The desire for cost reduction, while maintaining the same or better performance, are typically at opposite extremes.
-The phrases “you get what you pay for” and “you can’t have your cake and eat it too” often come to mind, meaning, you can’t have both low cost and great performance.
+Attaining cost reduction, while maintaining top-level performance, is typically an unrealistic objective.
+The phrases “you get what you pay for” and “you can’t have your cake and eat it too” often come to mind, meaning, you can’t have both affordability AND quality.

 However, according to Regal, acquiring a deeper understanding of customer needs and behaviors inspired them to improve upon an already-proven design with the Next Generation Sealmaster SKWEZLOC®—an innovative concentric locking collar that gives customers the best of both worlds.
 Here’s how…

 Regal Sealmaster Brand Innovates Concentric Locking

 Originally developed and patented in 1966, the Sealmaster SKWEZLOC concentric lock set the standard for concentric locking.
 The innovative design of the bearing’s inner ring, together with a split locking collar, allowed users to obtain a near-perfect concentric fit to the shaft, with likewise near-perfect raceway roundness and reduced fretting corrosion.
 These carefully-designed features worked together to help the bearing run with less noise and vibration, with potential for higher operating speeds compared to standard setscrew locking.
 Plus, this design eliminated the marring of shafts that occurs with traditional setscrew locking.

 However, in order to achieve these performance features, it was necessary to maintain an accurate and controlled fit between the shaft and bearing bore; This required the use of turned, ground and polished (TG&P) shafting, which has more tightly controlled tolerances.
 It should be noted that this is also the same grade of shafting as recommended for traditional setscrew locking design.